George Stubbs: A lion attacking a horse

 The series are mostly oil paintings on canvas, but also include examples of enamel on copper, original engravings, and even a relief model in Wedgwood clay.
-The white horse was painted from one of the Kings Horses in the Mews, secured for the artist by an architect friend, Mr. Payne.
-Stubbs was able to study a lion in life that was in the menagerie of Lord Shellburne at Hounslow Heath.
-The earliest work is a life-size painting of A Lion Attacking a Horse (ca. 1762-63), which was commissioned by the 2nd Marquess of Rockingham and now in the Yale Center for British Art.
+The white horse was painted from one of the Kings Horses in the Royal Mews, secured for the artist by an architect friend, Mr. Payne.
+Stubbs was able to study a lion in life that was in the menagerie of William Petty, 2nd Earl of Shelburne at Hounslow Heath.
+The earliest work is a life-size painting of A Lion Attacking a Horse (ca. 1762–63), which was commissioned by the 2nd Marquess of Rockingham and now in the Yale Center for British Art.
 Art historian Basil Taylor postulated the theme was treated in three distinct episodes: Episode A, a lion prowling at some distance from a terrified horse; Episode B, a lion close to a terrified horse; Episode C a lion on the horse's back biting its flank.
 Interestingly, Stubbs first painted "Episode C", and it was not until later that he was inspired to go back and paint the moments leading up to the climatic event.

 An anecdote regarding the origin of the subject matter emerged soon after the artist death, originally published in The Sporting Magazine in 1808, and reiterate often for well over a century and a half.
 Art historian H. W. Janson repeated it "On a visit to North Africa, he had seen a horse killed by a lion; this experience haunted his imagination, and from it he developed a new type of animal picture full of Romantic feeling for the grandeur and violence of nature."
 However, research published in 1965 produced a rather persuasive argument that Stubbs in fact never traveled to Africa, and the actual inspiration for the painting was an antique sculpture he had seen in a well documented 1754 stay in Rome.
 The sculpture, Lion Seizing a Horse, in the Palazzo dei Conservatori, Rome, is a restored Roman copy of a Hellenistic original.
-It has been a celebrated work since the Renaissance, admired by Michelangelo, included in guidebooks of Stubbs's day, and copied any number of times by various artist in marble, bronze, and prints, including an 18th century marble copy in the collection of Stubbs's patron Henry Blundell, who also acquired one of the paintings by Stubbs.
+It has been a celebrated work since the Renaissance, admired by Michelangelo, included in guidebooks of Stubbs's day, and copied any number of times by various artist in marble, bronze, and prints, including an 18th-century marble copy in the collection of Stubbs's patron Henry Blundell, who also acquired one of the paintings by Stubbs.